 - hurting you with an object of any kind

-Abuse may start out as verbal or emotional and may gradually increase to physical or sexual violence.
-After incidents of abuse, a partner or ex-partner can seem to be very sorry or very loving.
+Abuse may start out as verbal or emotional, and may gradually increase to physical or sexual violence.
+After incidents of abuse, a partner or ex-partner can express and behave with great remorse or affection.

 What is Criminal Harassment?

-- your emotional or physical safety is being threatened
+- emotional or physical safety is being threatened

 You may be dealing with criminal harassment if you are concerned, worried or afraid because someone is:

-- threatening you, your children, grandchildren, family or friends
+- threatening or following you, your children, family members or friends

-- threatening or damaging your property or pets
+- threatening to harm or damage your property or pets

 - calling you repeatedly, hanging up or not speaking when you answer

-- calling your children, grandchildren, family, friends or co-workers and asking about you
+- calling your children, family members, friends or co-workers and asking about you

 - sending you things you don't want